iron-fish/website/docs/whitepaper/6_transaction.md

 <img src='/img/whitepaper/transaction/transaction1.svg' width="100%" style={{paddingTop:'10px'}} />

-To ensure privacy, a Spend description spends a note _without revealing which note was spent_ through the help of a zero knowledge proof (specifically [zk-SNARK Groth16](https://eprint.iacr.org/2016/260.pdf) Sapling proof).
+To ensure privacy, a Spend description spends a note _without revealing which note was spent_ through the help of a zero-knowledge proof (specifically [zk-SNARK Groth16](https://eprint.iacr.org/2016/260.pdf) Sapling proof).
 The Output description similarly creates an encrypted note with a zero-knowledge proof that the newly created note was created correctly.
 The circuit construction for these proofs is taken from Sapling [primitive](https://github.com/zcash/librustzcash/tree/master/zcash_primitives) gadgets which in turn were constructed using the [bellman](https://github.com/zkcrypto/bellman) circuit building tool.

 While explaining zk-SNARKs is outside the scope of this paper, for readers who want to learn more, zk-SNARK construction can be broken up into these 5 steps: